-Kate and our founder Dominique, have worked together for a little over a year and we can tell you that they’ve made an amazing team and loved collaborating together over this time.
-Kate however recently, after 12 months of hard work, was promoted to a new and exciting role which sees her moving into a different team.
+Kate and I worked together for a little over a year and I can tell you that we made an amazing team and loved collaborating together over that time.

 TELL US ABOUT YOUR CURRENT JOB AND HOW YOU GOT THERE?